 A figure totalling any other charges applied to your mortgage.

-This is your outstanding mortgage balance at 1 January 2018 (or the original advance if this is a new mortgage) plus interest charged, any additional advances and fees or charges for the year minus all mortgage payments you made in 2018.
+This is your outstanding mortgage balance at 1 January 2020 (or the original advance if this is a new mortgage) plus: interest charged; any additional advances’ and fees or charges for the year, minus all mortgage payments you made in 2020.

 7. Interest rates

 The interest rate(s) charged on your mortgage during 2020, together with the dates on which they changed, if this applies.

 This is how much it will cost if you decided to repay your mortgage in full early, and is correct as at 31 December 2020.
 This will include a mortgage exit fee, unless your entire mortgage balance is due for repayment in less than one year.
 Also, an early repayment charge may apply.